Navy fighter jet crashes near Death Valley, search and rescue underway for pilot

 A U.S. Navy single seater F/A-18E fighter jet has crashed in Death Valley, California, according to the Navy.
-There are reports that visitors at the park have suffered minor injuries, a spokesperson for Death Valley National Park said.
+Seven individuals on ground suffered minor injuries, a spokesperson for Death Valley National Park said.

 “At approximately 10 a.m.
 PST, a F/A-18E Super Hornet assigned to the ‘Vigilantes’ of Strike Fighter Squadron (VFA) 151 based at Naval Air Station Lemoore, California, crashed east of Naval Air Weapons Station China Lake, California," said Joint Strike Fighter Wing public affairs officer.
 Lt.
 Cmdr.
 Lydia Bock.